Russell Donald: Provincial career

 He played for Cities District against Provinces District on 11 December 1920.

 He played for Scotland Possibles against Scotland Probables on 8 January 1921.

 International career

 Donald received 3 caps for Scotland, all in 1921.

 It seemed that he would go on and collect many more caps, but another knee injury stopped his playing career.
 Afterwards he went into coaching and became a selector for the national team.

 Business career

 He worked in Canada for a while, with the firm Pilkington Brothers, the Glass manufacturers.
 While there he coached rugby, before returning to Scotland, still with the Pilkington Bros. company.

 Death

 He died in 1932, a victim of an influenza outbreak.
-He is buried in Eastwood New Cemetery in Glasgow.
+He is buried in Eastwood New Cemetery, outside of Glasgow.

 His estate was valued at over £1830.